 There isn’t a separate Aid and Attendance benefit specifically for spouses, but spouses who receive a VA surviving spouse pension can receive Aid and Attendance.
 As long as you meet the net worth and income limits for VA Aid and Attendance, you can receive this benefit and use it the same way your spouse would.

 Reach out to us to receive a screening for your Aid and Attendance eligibility.
 We can help you learn if you qualify for this benefit.

 What Can You Do With Your Aid and Attendance Benefit?

-Aid and Attendance is the only VA benefit that offers a cash payout, and you can do whatever you like with that money.
-However, most Veterans and surviving spouses who receive this benefit use it to cover the cost of home care services.
+Most Veterans and surviving spouses who receive this benefit use it to cover the cost of home care services.
 What is home care?
 It’s a set of long-term care services that help you complete daily tasks to maintain a good quality of life.
 When you invest in home care services, you can receive the daily help you need while allowing yourself to stay at home instead of moving into an assisted living facility or a nursing home.

 How Does AVCC Help You Receive Aid and Attendance for Home Care Services?

 We screen Veterans and surviving spouses to determine their eligibility for Aid and Attendance.
 Once we determine your eligibility, we help you apply for the benefit and receive the maximum VA Aid and Attendance benefit amount.
 After you begin receiving Aid and Attendance, we help you match with home care providers in your area and choose one that meets your daily needs.